dhoulb/blork/README.md

 check("Sally", "number"); // Throws ValueError "Must be number (received "Sally")" check("Sally", Boolean); // Throws ValueError "Must be true or false (received "Sally")"

-// Checks that fail (with a prefix/name set). check("Sally", "num", "name"); // Throws ValueError "name: Must be number (received "Sally")" check(true, "str", "status"); // Throws ValueError "status: Must be string (received true)"
+// Checks that fail (with a prefix set). check("Sally", "num", "name"); // Throws ValueError "name: Must be number (received "Sally")" check(true, "str", "status"); // Throws ValueError "status: Must be string (received true)"

+// Checks that fail (with a custom error thrown). check(123, "str", "num", ReferenceError); // Throws ReferenceError "num: Must be string (received 123)"
 ```

 Another common use for `check()` is to validate an options object: